Little Falls Powerhouse Redevelopment

 Nine Mile Redevelopment

-We are in the midst of a multi-year project to rehabilitate the Nine Mile Powerhouse, which is 107-years-old.
+We are in the midst of a multi-year project to rehabilitate the Nine Mile Powerhouse, which is 108-years-old.
 The project is underway to replace turbine-generator units, and other equipment that will increase the generation of clean, renewable, low-cost power.
 In 2013, the last two (of four) original turbine-generating units were removed to make way for the new, more efficient units.
 Work in the powerhouse to install the new units began in 2014 along with a new warehouse, barge dock and crane pad.

 Natural Gas Pipe Replacement

 Avista continues a major project to systematically replace portions of older natural gas distribution pipe.
 The project is replacing hundreds of miles of natural gas pipeline to support a continuation of reliable service for our customers.
-In 2015, work will take place across all three states we serve, including Spokane, WA, Post Falls, ID, Lewiston, ID, Medford, OR and more.
-Learn more about this work and view all locations scheduled for 2015 here.
+In 2016, work will take place across all three states we serve, including Spokane, WA, Genesee, ID, Klamath Falls, OR and more.
+Learn more about this work and view all locations scheduled for 2016 here.

 Washington Advanced Metering Infrastructure

 Avista continues to invest in modernizing our grid to meet current and future energy needs.
-In 2015, Avista is planning for the deployment of Advanced Metering Infrastructure (AMI) in Washington.
-This multi-year AMI project includes installing advanced meters, beginning in 2016.
+In 2016, Avista is planning for the future deployment of Advanced Metering Infrastructure (AMI) in Washington.
+This multi-year AMI project includes installation of advanced meters in the future.

 Advanced meters allow for two-way communication between Avista and customers.
 The technology creates the foundation for future customer benefits, including faster outage detection and restoration of service, plus near real-time energy use information and energy usage alerts.
 These capabilities will allow customers to better understand and manage their energy use.

 Natural Gas Infrastructure in Oregon

 Current efforts to systematically maintain and replace our natural gas infrastructure are underway across our service territory.
 This work is important to maintain the integrity of our system and so that we can continue to provide the reliable energy our customers expect.
 Examples of projects in Oregon include:

 · Completion of a pipeline in southeast Medford to meet current and future natural gas delivery needs.